-The number of excellent investments for twentysomethings is almost limitless but some critical items and actions standout.
-Importantly, many of these investments require only time and effort, rather than money.
-We also have a podcast for this episode, listen to the podcast now, or jump to our podcast page.
+The number of excellent investments for twentysomethings is almost limitless, but some critical items and actions standout.
+Importantly, many of these investments require only time and effort rather than money.

 21 Best Ways To Invest Money In Your 20s

 Despite the numerous housing bubbles and busts over the decades, housing is still a great investment.
 Statistics from the Federal Housing Finance Agency (FHFA) suggest that the average US house price increase is 6% per year.
 But of course, this is not all properties; it is the average.
 Don’t invest in property in the middle of the countryside or in a town where the local economy is collapsing.
 Urbanization continues, and the cities with the biggest GDP’s are a safer bet.

 Whether your housing investment makes money or just breaks even, it is still a good investment.
 Renting a property is dead money.
 Your rent goes towards helping the landlord pay for the property so they can retire rich.
 Also, when you eventually pay off the mortgage, the property will be yours to live in for free or rent out for a regular income.

 Acquiring assets are critical to long-term investments.